Rated Excellent 4.8 out of 5

 Access to Healthcare and Education

-Visa holders may be eligible to access the public healthcare system in Argentina.
+Permanent residency holders and citizens are eligible to access the public healthcare system in Argentina.
 Additionally, they may enroll their children in public schools.
+However, starting from May 2025, temporary residents no longer have access to Argentina’s public healthcare and education systems, and must rely on private services.
 According to data from the Study on Access and Perception of Healthcare in Argentina ("Estudio sobre acceso y percepción de la salud en Argentina"), more Argentines rely solely on the private system than on the public system.
 The majority of residents (34%) have private health insurance and use either system.

 Cultural Experience